exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 **BHRewind strategy**

 This strategy allows $t$ to pass multiple times over a time period with high $\zeta'$ for massive $\delta$ gains.
-It is more effevtive the more $b$ levels you have.
+It is more effective the more $b$ levels you have.

 - Once $t$ reaches the set value, let the black hole lock at the previous zero
 - Once the black hole is locked at the zero, manually disable it